arunbasilpaul/Alarm_Clock/README.md

 - Reset Functionality: An asynchronous reset input allows the clock and alarm to be reset to their initial state.

 # Design Details
-- Entity: Alarm_Clk  This entity defines the top-level interface for the alarm clock system.
+- Entity: Alarm_Clk  This entity defines the top-level interface for the alarm clock system in VHDL.
+- Entity: Alarm_Clock  This entity defines the top-level interface for the alarm clock system in Verilog.

 # Ports:
 aclk (in): Clock input.